isomerpages/govtech-stp/_work-pass-holder-lane/01b-FDWCN-additional-responsibilities.md

             <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Take a COVID-19 swab test before SHN is over
       <br/><br/> Additional procedures for FDWs/CNs with travel history to India, South Africa or United Kingdom. <ol style="margin-top:0px; list-style-type:disc;">
               <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>For those entering Singapore from 22 Apri 2021, 23:59 hours,</b> after their 14-day SHN at SDFs, they must serve an additional 7-day SHn at a place of residence or hotel.
 They must take another COVID-19 swab test before the additional 7-day SHN is over.</li>
-              <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">(Only for FDWs/CNs from India) For those who have not completed their 14-day SHN by 22 April 2021, 23:59 hours, they will also be subject to the additional 7-day SHN.</li>
+              <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>(Only for FDWs/CNs from India)</b> For those who have not completed their 14-day SHN by 22 April 2021, 23:59 hours, they will also be subject to the additional 7-day SHN.</li>
               </ol>
       </li>
 </ol> </td>